We may earn money or products from the companies mentioned in this post.

 - Plenty of water or camelback

 Getting there is quite easy from Berlin.
 Hop on the S5 towards Strausberg Bhf, for 9 stops or 20 min.
-Then hop to RE2towards Cottbus, Hauptbahnhof for 1 hour and 4 minutes or 11 stops.
-This transit option will set you back about 21 Euros for the round trip.
+Then hop to RE2 towards Cottbus, Hauptbahnhof for 1 hour and 4 minutes or 11 stops.
+This transit option will set you back about 21 Euros for the round trip and you can buy your tickets from the Hauptbahnhof.
 Don’t forget to validate!

 After departing the Lübbenau station it will be a short 15 min walk into the main part of town where the adventure awaits!
 You have several options for adventure rentals and they’re all fairly comparable.
 We used Bootsverleih Franke.
 They were wonderful!
 A handsome gentleman gave us all the gear needed and with a well marked map, sent us on our way, with the reassurance that if we were gone too long he would come find us.
-Perhaps is was the dreamy idea of having this young German come find us that caused us to wander off course and if you read my personal experience below you may get a little nervous navigating on your own as we got quite lost.
-So, if paddling and navigating isn’t your thing, check out the punt tours for large group.
-You can sit back and relax, enjoy the view and even stop for some beer along the way.
+Perhaps is was the dreamy idea of having this young German come find us that caused us to wander off course and we got quite lost.
+We were glad we got lost, as it added to our kayaking adventure, but paddling and navigating isn’t for everyone.
+There are guided punt tour for large groups.
+With these you can sit back and relax, enjoy the view and even stop for some beer along the way.

 Once in the water you enter a world unlike any other.
-Lush grasses towering over your head sway in the breeze and sunlight trickles in where it came.
-I assume it was well after we got lost, but the further you go into the canals the more secluded you are.
-At first we were joined with loud punt groups and other kayakers and canoers.
+Lush grasses towering over your head sway in the breeze and sunlight trickles in where it can.
+At first we were joined with loud punt groups, other kayakers and canoers, but the future off the beaten path you go the quieter it gets.
 It was in the peaceful wilderness we stripped off our tops and bathed in the golden sunlight of late afternoon.
-On the return trip we paddled through a quaint village with bars and shops a plenty adorning the shore.
+On the return trip we paddled through a quaint village with bars and shops adorning the shore.
 Most of these areas are not accessible by road and only boat.
 Make sure you provide enough time on your trip to enjoy a tasty beverage on your way home.

 If Kayaking isn’t your thing or you want to spend several days in the Lübbenau Spree area click on the following link.
 There are kayaking and canoeing options for a day trip or several days with designated areas to hop out on the shore and camp out.
 The UNESCO website also provides more information on where to camp for multi day trips.
 There’s also bicycling options, walking tours, horseback riding and fishing tours.
 I would LOVE to head back there for the pickle tour that runs every Saturday and Monday starting at 10am and is a 7 hour walking tour tasking all the succulent picks in the area!